Laravel-Backpack/docs/3.4/crud-filters.md

 ---

+<a name="about"></a>
+## About

 Backpack CRUD allows you to show a filters bar right above the entries table.
+When selected or modified, they reload the DataTables results.
+The search will then search within the filtered elements.

 [block:image]
 {
   "images": [